lps-dot-dev/by-the-pixel-fullstack-challenge/README.md

 # Fullstack Challenge

-## Requirements
+## Goal
-Using Laravel and Vue.js, create an application which shows the weather for a set of users.
+Using Laravel and Vue.js, create an application which shows the weather for a set of users to demonstrate your coding chops.

+## Acceptance Criteria
 Instructions are purposely left somewhat open-ended to allow the developer to make some of their own decisions on implementation and design.

 1. Clone this repository (not fork).
 2. Create a branch off of the `main` branch to do your work on.